CollegeBoreal/INF1086-201-21H-01/P.Projets/300115065/README.md

 💡 Couchbase Server community/entreprise

 ```
-The open source foundation of NoSQL data platform is available free of charge for both development and production, and supported by the Couchbase community forum,
+The open source foundation of NoSQL Couchbase data platform is available free of charge for both development and production, and supported by the Couchbase community/entreprise forum.
 Best suited for non-enterprise developers when basic education, availability, performance, tooling, and query is sufficient
 ```